ESMValGroup/ESMValTool/doc/sphinx/source/utils.rst

         },
    }

-Some recipes can only be run with `--max_parallel_tasks=1` for different reasons (memory issues, diagnostic issues, CMIP3 data used).
+Some recipes can only be run with ``--max_parallel_tasks=1`` for various reasons (memory issues, diagnostic issues, CMIP3 data used).
-These recipes need to be added to ``ONE_TASK_RECIPES``.
+These recipes need to be added to the ``ONE_TASK_RECIPES`` list.

-Note that the script has been optimized to use standard SLURM settings to run most recipes and tailored runtime settings for special cases.
+Note that the script has been optimized to use standard SLURM settings to run most recipes while minimizing the computational cost of the jobs and tailored runtime settings for resource-intensive recipes.
 It is only necessary to edit this script for recipes that have been added since the last release and cannot be run with the default settings.

 In the case in which ``submit`` is set to ``True``, but you want to exclude certain recipes from being submitted, their name can be added in the ``exclude`` list: